Old Nubian: History

-Writing
+Writing system

 The script in which nearly all Old Nubian texts have been written is a slanted uncial variant of the Coptic alphabet, originating from the White Monastery in Sohag.
 The alphabet included three additional letters ⳡ /ɲ/and ⳣ /w/, and ⳟ /ŋ/, the first two deriving from the Meroitic alphabet.
 The presence of these characters suggest that although the first written evidence of Old Nubian dates to the 8th century, the script must have already been developed in the 6th century, following the collapse of the Meroitic state.
 Additionally, Old Nubian used the variant ⳝ for the Coptic letter ϭ.

 The characters ⲍ, ⲝ/ϩ ⲭ, ⲯ only appear in Greek loanwords.
 Gemination was indicated by writing double consonants; long vowels were usually not distinguished from short ones.
 Old Nubian featured two digraphs: ⲟⲩ /u, uː/ and ⲉⲓ /i, iː/.
 A diaeresis over ⲓ (ⲓ̈) was used to indicate the semivowel /j/.
 In addition, Old Nubian featured a supralinear stroke, which could indicate: